 - 3 ports that can be configured to either WAN or LAN.

-The cost was just over $50, plus $15 to ship it to Ecuador.
-It had a 4.5/5 star rating with 36 customers reviews.
+Back then, the cost was around $65 (product plus shipping to Ecuador).
 Although TP-LINK isn’t a high-end brand, I thought it was worth a try.
 My biggest concern was configuring it.

 Configuring the Load Balancing Router